rodneyshupe/Cookbook/Recipes/Entrees/Misc/NasiGoreng.rst

 3. Next, stir in garlic and cook for another minute or so until fragrant.
 4. Season meat with salt and pepper and add to onions.
 Cook until meat is browned on all sides.
-5. Add in carrot cubes (or cabage) and cook for another 3-4 minutes, or until they have softened slightly.
+5. Add in carrot cubes (or cabbage) and cook for another 3-4 minutes, or until they have softened slightly.
 6. Now, add in cooked rice along with sauce.
 Saute for 3-4 minutes, or until rice is warmed
 7. Remove from heat and stir in chopped green onion.
 Add some salt to taste, if needed.